enkidevs/curriculum/Comp. Sci./SQL/Database Clients/gui-client.md

  - user: ashketchum
  - password: iwannabetheverybest

-Now the connection has been established, for further information read *pgAdmin* documentation.
+Now the connection has been established, for further information please refer to the *pgAdmin* documentation.

 ---
 ## Practice

+Suppose we have the following connection string:
+`psql "sslmode=require host=aws-us-east-1-portal.29.dblayer.com port=23336 dbname=pokemon user=ashketchum"`

-What does the fox says?
+What is the name of a database???
-???

-* right answer
+What is user name???
-* wrong answer
+* pokemon
-* wrong answer 2
+* ashketchum

 ---
 ## Revision

+Suppose we have the following connection string:
+`psql "sslmode=require host=aws-us-east-1-portal.29.dblayer.com port=23336 dbname=pokemon user=ashketchum"`

-What does the fox says?
+What is the name of a database?
 ???

-* right answer
+What is user name?
+???
-* wrong answer
+* pokemon
-* wrong answer 2
+* ashketchum